 There are many other different ways you can make your own stinky drain fix or simply buy one from a hardware store.
 There are also other alternatives to using chemical cleaners or a mixture of baking soda and vinegar, especially if you would rather avoid them.
 Drain snakes are just as useful as cleaners, though they only reach a set depth into the plumbing.

-If none of these solutions help, you can rely on the team at Clover Services.
+If none of these solutions help, you can rely on the team at Clover Contracting.